Juvet Landscape Hotel

 At the edge of the small village of Alstad in the Norwegian countryside, seven landscape rooms and two birds' nests are dotted amongst the birch, pine and aspen trees and ancient boulders that make up Burtigarden farm where the Juvet Landscape Hotel can be found.

 The landscape rooms are all double rooms built into the background, on stilts with glass walls to give an uninterrupted view of the surrounding nature.
-The interior is starkly simple; a colorful, small wet room bathroom with a loo, basin and shower, a cosy double bed, a seating area and dark floors and walls to draw your eyes to the remarkable views outside.
+The interior is starkly simple; a colourful, small wet room bathroom with a loo, basin and shower, a cosy double bed, a seating area and dark floors and walls to draw your eyes to the remarkable views outside.

 There is a small spa area a few steps further down towards the river built in dark concrete with several relaxation rooms, a steam room and an outdoor hot tub that perches above the river with stunning mountain views of the Alstadfjellet peaks.